Precision Tube & Catheter, Inc.

 - Reduced Production Costs – One-step extrusion lowers material waste and labor costs compared to traditional assembly methods.

-- High Yield & Consistency – Automated processing improves reproducibility and minimizes defects.
+- High Yield & Consistency – Automated processing of the medical tubing types improves reproducibility and minimizes defects.

 - Faster Production Cycles – Streamlined manufacturing reduces lead time for medical device production.